Javier Baraja

-Javier Baraja Vegas (born 24 August 1980) is a Spanish former footballer who played as a defensive midfielder or a central defender, currently a manager.
+Javier Baraja Vegas (born 24 August 1980) is a Spanish former professional footballer who played as a defensive midfielder or a central defender.
+He is currently manager of Segunda Federación club Valladolid B.

-He spent most of his professional career with Valladolid, appearing in 229 competitive games and playing six La Liga seasons with the club (ten in total).
+He spent most of his 15-year career with Valladolid, appearing in 229 competitive games and playing six La Liga seasons with the club (ten in total).

 Playing career

 Born in Valladolid, Castile and León, and a product of hometown Real Valladolid's youth system, Baraja's first appearance in La Liga was on 26 August 2001 as he played 17 minutes in a 4–0 away loss against Deportivo de La Coruña.
 He only featured in one more match in that first season, totalling 107 minutes of action.

 After stints in the Segunda División, appearing scarcely for Getafe in two years (he played 13 games in his second year as the Madrid side achieved a first-ever promotion to the top division) and spending one season with Málaga's reserves, Baraja returned to Valladolid in 2005–06.
 He played 28 times as the club returned to the top flight the following campaign.

 Relatively used during the 2007–08 and 2008–09 seasons, Baraja scored his first goal for Valladolid on 13 September 2008, netting a penalty in a 2–1 home win over Atlético Madrid.
 He experienced a further two top-tier relegations with them until his retirement at the age of 34, adding one promotion in 2012 and often acting as team captain.